datacarpentry/python-socialsci/_episodes/04-reusable.md

 9. The variable `x` defined within the function only exists within the function, it cannot be used outside in the main program.

-In our `power` function we have two parameters which must be provided every time the function is used.
+In our `get_item_count` function we have two parameters which must be provided every time the function is used.
 You need to  provide the parameters in the right order or to explicitly name the parameter you are referring to and use the `=` sign to give it a value.

 In many cases of functions we want to provide default values for parameters so the user doesn't have to.
 We can do this in the following way

 ~~~
-def power2(num, raisedto = 2):
+def get_item_count(item_str,sep=';'):
     '''
-    This function takes the value specified in the 'num' parameter and raises it to
-    the power of the number specified in the 'raisedto' parameter and returns the result
+    This function takes a string with a list of items and the character that they're separated by and returns the number of items
     '''
+    items_list = items_str.split(sep)
-    x = 1
+    num_items = len(items_list)
-    for i in range(raisedto):
-        x = x * num
-    return x
+    return num_items

-power2(3)
+print(get_item_count(items_owned)
 ~~~
 {: .language-python}